 As discussed at the beginning of the article, people have inhibitions in accepting something so different from traditional marketing.
 It takes some time, persuasion, and results to convince people that content marketing yields superb results in the long run.
 Here are the comments that you will come across while persuading people to invest in content marketing:

 - It’s not a marketer’s job: You will hear a lot of people saying that it’s traditionally not a marketer’s job.
 Content marketing is more like educating the customer.
 It’s about writing content – a publication house would do much better!

 - There is a lot of investment: From a dedicated team to people with good writing skills, it asks for a lot of investment to begin with.

 - It’s a completely new way of working: The thought process that goes behind designing a traditional marketing plan and a content marketing plan is different.
 It definitely needs a shift in the thought process.

 - It might fade out soon: There is already so much content out there.
 Why would people ask for more?
 This trend will die out soon.

-- It will not work with all kinds of audiences: Now, this is a tricky question, because you will have to analyze the kind of audience in question.
+- It will not work with all kinds of audiences: This is a tricky question because you will have to analyze the audience in question.
 Not all kinds of content work with all kinds of audiences – so you will have to weigh your options before you counter this argument.